freeCodeCamp/freeCodeCamp/curriculum/challenges/english/24-b1-english-for-developers/learn-how-to-talk-about-past-activities/66db5c0fafea6d794c92ccea.md

 ---

-They need further adjustments to work properly and this has made a no difference.
+They need further adjustments to work properly and this has made no difference.

 ### --feedback--